StoicDreams/WebUI/README.md

 ## About

-Web UI is a framework with the purpose of simplifying and minizing boilerplate code when creating new SPA websites built in Rust and running solely on front-end webassembly (i.e. a web browser.)
+Web UI is a Vanilla JavaScript Web Component library purpose of simplifying and minizing boilerplate code when creating new SPA websites.

-Web UI is not suitable for those looking to build a website that is hosted and run on a webserver, only feeding html, css, and javascript to a browser.
+Web UI Rust Crate is also being designed to allow running a Rust language WebAssembly companion that allows communication between your Rust services running in the browser and your JavaScript code and/or Web UI app services.

+Web UI is very early in development and is subject to breaking changes at any time while we are in this experimental stage of development.

 ## Goals